 Lothersdale Primary School pairs close community feel with outcomes that are well above England averages.
 It will suit families who want a small, relationship-led primary, but who also care strongly about academic standards and a purposeful approach to pupil leadership.
 Entry remains the limiting factor, and families should treat admissions as competitive and plan accordingly.

-Yes, on the available evidence it is performing at a very high level.
-Key Stage 2 outcomes are well above England averages, and the most recent formal inspection grading is very strong across all key judgement areas.
+Yes, on the available evidence it is performing strongly overall.
+In the 2024-25 / 2025 Key Stage 2 dataset, 70% met the expected standard in reading, writing and mathematics combined, and the school ranks 1,153rd out of 14,978 primaries for overall performance.
+The most recent formal inspection grading is also very strong across all key judgement areas.

 Admissions documentation refers to a defined “normal area”, with distance used as a tie-break where places are oversubscribed.
 North Yorkshire Council also publishes catchment mapping and coordinated admissions guidance for local schools; families should check the current map and criteria for the year they are applying.